louie7/cm/grow_README.md

 http://www.perlmonks.org/?node_id=716774 From bash manpage:
 --norc: Do not read and execute the system wide initialization file /etc/bash.bashrc and the personal initialization file ~/.bashrc if the shell is interactive.
 This option is on by default if the shell is invoked as sh. --noprofile: Do not read either the system-wide startup file /etc/profile or any of the personal initializa‐tion files ~/.bash_profile, ~/.bash_login, or ~/.profile.
 By default, bash reads these files when it is invoked as a login shell.
 If you want to keep using the system-wide rc file, but not the personal one, I imagine you can use the following and only name the system-wide one: --rcfile file: Execute commands from file instead of the system wide initialization file /etc/bash.bashrc and the standard personal initialization file ~/.bashrc if the shell is interactive.

-test disk IO stauts with dd
-    1. dd if=/dev/zero of=test bs=1000M count=1

 # 3. LESSONS #
 ## 3.1 to avoid NFS failure by refresh NFS cache with ‘rm -f’ before creating symlink